pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 ### One Year Later

 A thick, familiar fog rolled in from the Thames, smelling of cold river water and damp earth.
-From the window of his flat, Fletcher watched it swallow the streetlights one by one, erasing the world he knew.
+From the window of his flat, Fletcher watched it swallow the streetlights one by one, erasing the world he knew, each lamp a tiny pearl of light being consumed by the murk.
 His hand instinctively went to his side, resting on the reassuring weight of the truncheon hanging from his belt.

 The terror was a cold ghost that lived in the room with him now.
 It was a permanent tenant, a silent companion in the quiet hours.
 He no longer expected to be free.
 But tonight, as the fog thickened, another thought followed the fear.
 It was an image, sharp and clear: a small boy, safe and warm inside a fortress of blankets and sofa cushions, his face bright with laughter as he played a game with Arthur.